 - Stop talking.
 You can't listen and talk at the same time.

 - Lean forward and make eye contact.

 - Be patient, allow the speaker time and ignore distractions.

 - Empathize with the Crew Member.

 - Hold your temper anger displays more than words.

 - Focus on the problem, not on the personality.

 - Be open consider the speaker's feelings and opinions.

 - Demonstrate equality, not superiority.

 - Maintain a problem-solving attitude.

 - Show tolerance for ambiguity.

 - Be aware of others in the group.

 Negative Listening Techniques:

 - Criticize or argue.

 - Be confrontational.

 - Act exasperated or walk away.

-- Interrupt or be obstructive.

-- Be a "yes man".

 Questions & Phases that Prompt Communications: